Ceramic Residency Program – Past Residents

 You can sign up for a membership online.

 Applying for shows can sometimes be intimidating, but we think all work is great in its own special ways!
-You can submit up to three of your favorite pieces, and our guest curator will be sure to choose a great one for the show!
-We’ll accept at least one piece from every artist.
+You can submit up to three of your favorite pieces, and we’ll accept at least one piece from every artist.

 Please select a valid form